-Micro electro mechanical systems (MEMS) are miniaturized and low-power devices that can sense and act.
-It is expected that these small devices, referred to as MEMS nodes, will be mass-produced, making their production cost almost negligible.
-Their applications require a massive deployment of nodes, thousands or even millions [7] which will give birth to the concept of Distributed Intelligent MEMS (DiMEMS) [3].
+Micro electro mechanical system (MEMS) is a technology that enables the batch fabrication of miniature mechanical structures, devices, and systems.
+MEMS are miniaturized and low-power devices that can sense and act.
+It is expected that these small devices, referred to as MEMS nodes, will be massproduced, making their production cost almost negligible.
+Their applications require a massive deployment of nodes, thousands or even millions [7], [26] which will give birth to the concept of Distributed Intelligent MEMS (DiMEMS) [3].
 A DiMEMS device is composed of typically thousands or even millions of MEMS nodes.
-Some DiMEMS devices are composed of mobile MEMS nodes [1], some others are partially mobile [28] whereas other are not mobile at all [3].
-At the present time, swarm robotics is gaining increasing attention since large-scale swarms of microrobots can perform various missions and tasks in a wide range of applications including odor localization, firefighting, medical service, surveillance and security, and search and rescue [11], [23], the redeployment for MEMS microrobots is necessary to do these tasks.
+Some DiMEMS devices are composed of mobile MEMS nodes [1], some others are partially mobile [32] whereas other are not mobile at all [3].
+Due to their small size and the batch-fabrication process, MEMS microrobots are potentially very cheap, particularly through their use in many areas in our lifetime [11], [30].
+At the present time, swarm robotics is gaining increasing attention since large-scale swarms of robots can perform various missions and tasks in a wide range of applications including odor localization, firefighting, medical service, surveillance and security, and search and rescue [22], the self-reconfiguration for MEMS microrobots is necessary to do these tasks.
 One of the major challenges in developing a microrobot is to achieve a precise movement to reach the destination position while using a very limited power supply.
-Many different solutions have been studied for example, within the Claytronics project [1], [2], [8], [12], [20] each microrobot helps its neighbor to move to the desired position, which introduces the idea of a collaborative way of moving.
-But, even if the power requested for moving has been lowered, it still costs a lot regarding the communication and computation requirements.
-Optimizing the number of movements of microrobots is therefore crucial in order to save energy.
+Many different solutions have been studied for example, within the Claytronics project [1], [2], [8], [12], [19] each microrobot helps its neighbor to move to the desired position, which introduce the idea of a collaborative way of moving.

-In the literature, the redeployment (or self-reconfiguration) can be seen from two different points of view.
+In the literature, the self-reconfiguration can be seen from two different points of view.
 First, it can be defined as a protocol, centralized or distributed, which transforms a set of nodes to reach the optimal logical topology from a physical topology [10].
-On the other hand, the redeployment is built from modules which are autonomously able to change the way they are connected, thus changing the overall shape of the network [8], [24].
+On the other hand, the self-reconfiguration is built from modules which are autonomously able to change the way they are connected, thus changing the overall shape of the network [8], [24].
 This process is difficult to control, because it involves the distributed coordination of a large numbers of identical modules connected in time-varying ways.
+The range of exchanged information and the amount of displacement, determine the communication and energy complexity of the distributed algorithm.
+When the information exchange involves close neighbors, the complexity is moderate and the resulting distributed the self-reconfiguration algorithm scales gracefully with network size.

 This work takes place within the Claytronics project and aims at optimizing the logical topology of the network through rearrangement of the physical topology as we will see in the next sections.